From Imperative to Declarative: Towards LLM-friendly OS Interfaces for Boosted Computer-Use Agents: Introduction

-The usage of a GUI application comprises two core aspects.
-The first is orchestrating application functionality according to task semantics, which we term \textbf{policy}.
-The second is the process of using the functional controls, which involves navigation and interaction, an aspect we refer to as \textbf{mechanism}.
-Imperative GUI design couples these two aspects: users cannot directly invoke the function; they must perform the requisite navigation and interaction.
-The coupling poses significant challenges for LLMs in using a GUI.
-This dual cognitive load significantly increases the task's complexity, overloads the LLM's planning and visual processing capabilities, and generates considerable round-trip overhead.
+This imperative paradigm creates an entanglement of two distinct aspects in GUI application use.
+The first is the orchestration of application functionality according to task semantics, which we term \textbf{policy}.
+The second is the process of using functional controls, which involves navigation and interaction, an aspect we refer to as \textbf{mechanism}.

+In current GUIs, policy is tightly coupled with mechanism: users cannot directly invoke the function; they must perform the requisite navigation and interaction.
+This coupling poses a significant bottleneck for LLMs; it substantially increases task complexity, strains the LLM's spatial reasoning and visual processing, and necessitates a higher number of LLM invocations, inflating both token costs and latency.

-This raises a critical research question: \emph{How to design interfaces that enable LLMs to focus on high-level semantic reasoning rather than the low-level interactions for which they are ill-suited?}
+This raises an essential research question: \emph{How should OSes evolve interfaces to serve a fundamentally new class of OS users (LLMs), instead of forcing them to mimic humans and use existing human-oriented interfaces (namely, GUIs) for which they are ill-suited?}

-Our key insight is that \emph{while LLMs struggle with fine-grained mechanisms, a good percent of the interaction logic with GUI is deterministic and can be executed independently of the LLM.} Based on this observation, we introduce Goal-Oriented Interface (\sys), which abstracts complex GUI navigation and interaction into three core primitives: \textit{\textbf{access}}, \textit{\textbf{state}}, and \textit{\textbf{observation}}.
-By handling navigation and interaction deterministically, \sys decouples policy from mechanism---a separation of concerns that transforms the LLM's role from "orchestrate both high-level functions and low-level UI actions" to "orchestrate only the semantic, non-deterministic aspects of the task."
+Our key insight is that \emph{while LLMs struggle with fine-grained mechanisms, a substantial fraction of the interaction logic with GUI is deterministic and can be executed independently of the LLM.} Based on this observation, we introduce Declarative Model Interface (\sys), an abstraction layer that transforms complex GUI navigation and interaction into three declarative primitives: \textit{\textbf{access}}, \textit{\textbf{state}}, and \textit{\textbf{observation}}.
+By handling navigation and interaction deterministically, \sys decouples policy from mechanism---a separation of concerns that shifts the LLM's role from ``orchestrate both high-level functions and low-level UI actions'' to ``orchestrate only the semantic, non-deterministic aspects of the task.''

 Unlike imperative GUI interaction, declarative \sys allows and requires the LLM to specify the desired outcome directly, rather than emitting concrete actions to realize the outcome.
 Using {\sys}'s declarative primitives, the LLM can express the intended result for a control: the control is to be ``accessed'' or ``set to a target state'', or to have its information ``observed and retrieved''. \sys then executes the necessary steps to achieve that result.
 This procedure is fully transparent to the LLM.
 Such a design meets our goal: to let the LLM abstract away from concrete GUI operations, and eventually focus on semantic planning for the user's task.